ZoumpakisDimitris/ZoumpakisDimitris/README.md

 ### Hi there 👋
 My name is Dimitris Zoumpakis and
-I'm interested in infosec and videogames 🚀
+I'm interested in infosec and entrepreneurship 🚀

 Check my Website: "https://dimitriszoumpakis.com"